 I always thought if I “made it” that I wouldn’t have any problems.
 So while all of my friends were going for fun liberal arts majors, I went for business.
 Then to make sure I could move up and get the kind of salary I wanted, I went for my Masters.
 Thankfully, I got a job right out of school in the city so I’m at least doing better than some.

 However, now I have a six-figure debt to go right along with my six-figure salary.
 Between the high cost of living in Toronto, repaying my student loans and trying to pay back all of the credit card debt I somehow managed to build up, there isn’t a whole lot left every month.
-I thought my big salary would mean less money problems, but now it seems like it’s actually causing the trouble I was trying to avoid.
+I thought my big salary would mean fewer money problems, but now it seems like it’s actually causing the trouble I was trying to avoid.

 Any advice on how to get ahead?